mBialczak/simpleARKANOID/README.md

    Every class data or function member was exlipicitly specified as public, proteced or private.

-   WHERE IN THE CODE: virtaully everywhere
+   WHERE IN THE CODE: virtually everywhere

 3. CRITERION: Class constructors utilize member initialization lists.